Skip to main content

 Risk-to-Reward Ratios

 Your win rate doesn't determine whether you make money.
 Your risk-to-reward ratio does.
-A trader who wins 40% of the time with a 1:2 R:R will outperform a trader who wins 60% with a 1:1 R:R over any meaningful sample of trades.
-This lesson covers what R:R measures, how to calculate it from your stop and target distances, and the formula that tells you the minimum win rate you need at any R:R level.
+This lesson covers what R:R measures, how to calculate it, and the formula that tells you the minimum win rate you need at any R:R level.

 What Risk-to-Reward Measures